Set Me Free

 Despite all the conceptions of these thinkers and their praises towards man and his existence into this world, there still exist the tendency of captivating man either by himself or by his fellow man in society.
 In too many societies, ranging from the time of slave trade and on, man has been seen as a commodity for exchange and a means of enriching oneself.
 This was so in societies like Africa and a host of others.
 In the continent of Africa there were inter-tribal wars and different conflicts that may have provided opportunities for the captivation of people for the purpose of using them to serve as laborers or slaves outside of their countries.
 The aftermath of this barbaric practice led to segregation motivated by prejudice towards those of race, colour, sex, age, religion, etc. These prejudices went so far as to lead to genocide.
-They furthered the creation of classes in society between the proletariats (minority group) and that of the bourgeoisies (majority group).
+They furthered the creation of classes in society between the proletariats (underprivileged group) and that of the bourgeoisies (those belonging to the more economically comfortable, established ruling class).
 This fed into the criticisms and propaganda Karl Marx employed to fight against capitalist societies.

 The Liberation of Captives; Recognizing Their Human Dignity